Pentadiene

 Well known derivatives containing pentadiene groups include hexadienes, cyclopentadiene, and especially three fatty acids linoleic acid, α-linolenic acid, and arachidonic acid as well as their triglyceride esters (fats).

 Preparation and basic reactions

 1,4-Pentadiene can be prepared from 1,5-pentanediol via the diacetate.

 1,3-Pentadiene, like 1,3-butadiene, undergoes a variety of cycloaddition reactions.
 For example, it forms a sulfolene upon treatment with sulfur dioxide.

-Pentadienyl

-Pentadienyl refers to the organic radical, anion, or cation with the formula [CH2(CH)3CH2]^{z}, where z = 0, −1, +1, respectively.

 Biochemistry

 Methylene-interrupted polyenes are 1,4-pentadiene groups found in polyunsaturated fatty acids linoleic acid, α-linolenic acid, and arachidonic acid.
 These pentadiene derivatives are susceptible to lipid peroxidation, far moreso than monounsaturated or saturated fatty acids.
 The basis for this reactivity is the weakness of doubly allylic C-H bonds, leading to pentadienyl radicals.
 A range of reactions with oxygen occur.
 Products include fatty acid hydroperoxides, epoxy-hydroxy polyunsaturated fatty acids, jasmonates, divinylether fatty acids, and leaf aldehydes.
 Some of these derivatives are signalling molecules, some are used in plant defense (antifeedants), some are precursors to other metabolites that are used by the plant.

 Cyclooxygenases ("COX") are enzymes that generate prostanoids, including thromboxane and prostaglandins such as prostacyclin.
 Aspirin and ibuprofen exert their effects through inhibition of COX.

 Mechanism of COX activation and catalysis.
 The tyrosyl radical can abstracts the 13-pro(S) hydrogen of arachidonic acid to generate a pentadienyl radical, initiating the COX cycle.